Relativistic Tight-Binding Model for Hexagonal Lattice: Application to Graphene: APPENDIX

-After we have constructed the Hamiltonian and overlap matrix of graphene, we can solve the general eigen value Eq. (\ref{sim}) to get the energy eigen value $E(\Vec{k})$, and since the energy eigen value is a function of $\Vec{k}$ we need to solve the eigen value equation along the high symmetry points in the $\Vec{k}$-space along a closed contour to obtain a continuous electronic band structure.
-For our calculation, the contour of $K-\Gamma-M-K$ is chosen.
+After constructing the Hamiltonian and overlap matrix, we solved the general eigen value Eq. (\ref{sim}) along a closed contour $K-\Gamma-M-K$ in the $\vec{k}$ space to get the energy eigen values $E(\Vec{k})$ and obtained the electronic band structure.